valandro/prometheus-poc/README.md

 # Add in the configuration file from the local directory.
 ADD prometheus.yml /etc/prometheus/prometheus.yml
 ```
+> *You will need the prom/prometheus image downloaded to your machine*

 Then create a **Docker Image** using this `Dockerfile`